-Two New Zealand sailors remove the Mau insignia, a white band, from the lavalavas of two Samoan men, in 1930.
+Two New Zealand sailors remove the Mau insignia, a white band, from the lavalavas of two Samoan men in 1930.
 The Mau independence movement had precedents in small-scale protests against German colonial authority in 1904–5 and 1909, and was linked to disquiet amongst chiefs about the reshaping of the traditional order.
-Under New Zealand rule, the Fono of Faipule (a council of faipule, or district representatives, which acted as a bridge between a district and the government) acquired greater authority than it had had under German rule.
+Under New Zealand rule, the Fono of Faipule (a council of faipule, or district representatives, which acted as a bridge between districts and the government) acquired greater authority than it had had under German rule.
 Customary chiefs feared that this would eclipse their status.
-White traders also resented New Zealand rule, as the authorities made efforts to force up prices paid for Samoan produce.
+White traders also resented New Zealand rule, as the authorities tried to force up the prices paid for Samoan produce.
 Traders backed a 1921 petition asking that Samoa be controlled by Britain.

 Te whakamahi i tēnei tūemi